nimiq/developer-center/learn/protocol/migration.md

 Users wishing to stake their NIM can send a pre-stake transaction specifying which preregistered validator they want to stake.
 A user can only stake for pre-registered validators.
 Attempting to stake with non-pre-registered validators will result in losing the staked NIM.
 Please note that once the NIM is staked for a preregistered validator, unstaking is not possible.
 There is no way to recover the stake until the PoS chain begins.

-For convenience, the Nimiq wallet will feature a button facilitating the process..
+For convenience, the Nimiq wallet will feature a button facilitating the process.
+Users can send one pre-stake transaction per address.
 This feature will provide access to a public list of pre-registered validators.
 After the pre-stake phase, a clear overview of the validators and the total allocated stake will be provided.

 ## Activation phase